-What's brewing at Wolf Creek Restaurant & Brewery?
-Beers like our award winning Howlin' Hefeweizen Ale and Golden Eagle Ale are some of the finely crafted ales you'll find on tap here in Santa Clarita and Calabasas, California.
+What's brewing at Wolf Creek Restaurant & Brewing Company?
+Beers like our award winning Howlin' Hefeweizen Ale and Golden Eagle Ale are some of the finely crafted ales you'll find on tap here in Santa Clarita, California.
 In addition to our fantastic beers, we're dedicated to producing great food and desserts that are all made with personal pride and hand-crafted excellence.
 We look forward to sharing a great dining experience with you soon!

-Wolf Creek operates the only on-site functioning brewery in the Santa Clarita Valley and we are now serving our famous beers at Calabasas, California.
+Wolf Creek operates the only on-site functioning brewery in the Santa Clarita Valley.
 This provides the beer enthusiast, as well as the casual consumer, an opportunity to sample truly unique ales as well as specialty brews like our Wolfbier, a French-Belgian style saison.
 We offer a sampler, six four-ounce glasses, that gives the newcomer an occasion to test and enjoy our wide range of brewery offerings as well as allowing the old hands to keep abreast of long-time favorites and new recipes from Rob McFerren, our on-site Brew Master.
 Wolf Creek’s excellence in hand-crafted ales was recognized again this summer at the Los Angeles County Fair.

 The competition officially known as the Los Angeles International Commercial Beer Competition, registered with the Beer Judge Certification Program and Brewer’s Association, boasted entries from all over the world in 75 specific style categories.
 Competition and judging were stringent resulting in categories with medals left unawarded when the threshold of excellence was not attained.
 Wolf Creek Restaurant and Brewing Co. won a Gold Medal for its Timber Wolf Red Ale in the category of wood and barrel-aged beers, a Gold Medal for its Big Bear Brown Ale in the category of American-style brown ale, and a Bronze Medal for its WolfBier in the category of French-Belgian style saison.